 Any restoration of natural resources under OPA must comply with NEPA, as amended (42 U.S.C.
 4321 et seq.), and associated implementing regulations (40 C.F.R. §§ 1500-1508).
-In compliance with NEPA and its regulations, this Draft DARP/EA identifies a range of potential restoration alternatives, describes the purpose and need for the action, evaluates reasonably foreseeable environmental consequences, and provides for public participation in the decision-making process.
-The information on environmental consequences will be used in making a threshold determination as to whether preparation of an Environmental Impact Statement (EIS) is required prior to the selection of the Trustees' preferred restoration actions.
-If an EIS is not warranted, the Draft DARP/EA will be finalized after consideration of public comment and a Final DARP/EA will be published along with a Finding of No Significant Impact (FONSI).
+In compliance with NEPA and its regulations, this Final DARP/EA identifies a range of potential restoration alternatives, describes the purpose and need for the action, evaluates reasonably foreseeable environmental consequences, and provides for public participation in the decisionmaking process.
+The information on environmental consequences has been used in making a determination that preparation of an Environmental Impact Statement (EIS) is not required prior to the selection of the Trustees' preferred restoration actions.
+If there is a significant change to any of the restoration projects selected in the Final DARP/EA, the Trustees will consider the need to develop additional environmental analysis in accordance with NEPA regulations.
+These regulations typically require a supplemental NEPA analysis be prepared if new information arises that would substantively impact previous decision-making or if there is a significant change to a selected restoration project (40 C.F.R § 1502(9)(c)).
+The decision as to whether a change is significant considers both the context and intensity of the proposed change (40 C.F.R. § 1508.27).
+Project changes that are not deemed significant could be outlined in a supplemental information report for posting to the Administrative Record.